mbw101/NBATrivia/README.md

 ## TODO:
 * Adjust some of the styling so window doesn't change size when there is a new question
+* Make sure to fix bug with play again button
 * Complete queries for phone screens